top of page

 Kyle signed with the Red Sox on July 20, 2004 for a record signing bonus and began his professional career at Lowell, MA.
 In 2005 Kyle pitched for Wilmington in the Carolina League.
 As the trading deadline approached the Red Sox traded Kyle to the Diamondbacks for major leaguer outfielder, Jose Cruz, Jr. Kyle finished the 2005 season at Lancaster in the California League.
 He retired from baseball in 2006 to pursue other interests.
 Kyle and with his twin brother Ryan, own their own landscaping company Landscapes of Florida.
 In the fall of 2013 he joined his older brother Mickey on the Orlando Indians.

-Kyle has conducted benefit camps as a way to give back to his former high school and one of his coaches who died unexpectedly at age thirty-eight.
 A true student of the game Kyle shares what he has learned from his college and professional pitching coaches.
 He has developed a comprehensive training program that can be adapted to any age player.
-Kyle has a son named Landon who he coaches for his travel ball organization.
+Kyle's son Landon is on the Suns 14U baseball team.

 bottom of page